How Much Does a Home Appraisal Cost in Texas?

 This is true no matter where you live, but then they’ll evaluate state-specific items.

-• Foundation.
+- Foundation.
 Texan homes most commonly sit on concrete slabs, which can have issues with cracks, sagging, and leaks.
-In fact, four of the top 15 metro areas with foundation issues are cities in Texas.
+In fact, six of the top 15 metro areas with foundation issues are cities in Texas.

-• Age and condition.
-49% of homes in Texas were built in the 20-year span between 1999 and 2019.
+- Age and condition.
+74% of homes in Texas were built between 1970 and 2009.
 The state’s relatively new housing stock — particularly when compared to other states — and the age of the home they’re inspecting will influence a home appraiser’s conclusions.

-• Home improvements.
-Improvements can add, or sometimes subtract from, value.
+- Home improvements.
+Improvements can add to, or sometimes subtract from, the home’s value.
 Removing two bedrooms to make a great room for your kids may have worked for your family, but not for the buyer who needs a four-bedroom.
 Appraisers also look at the quality of remodeling work and compare it to other homes in the area.

 Worried that the home appraisal will return a lower value than the offer price?
 Be honest with yourself about the home’s potential negatives.